faun/local-open-webui/README.md

    make start
    ```

-The environment will be available at https://localhost or https://ai.test (if configured in your hosts file).
+The environment will be available at https://localhost (or https://$WEBUI_DOMAIN, if configured).

 ## Available Commands